cytopia/mysqldump-secure/README.md

 You can find the tests within the [test](test) folder including an automated setup to get a master-slave server with SSL encryption setup.
 Thoses tests can also be run locally.

-See [travis-ci.org/cytopia/mysqldump-secure](https://travis-ci.org/cytopia/mysqldump-secure) for what is going on.
+See [https://travis-ci.org/cytopia/mysqldump-secure](https://travis-ci.org/cytopia/mysqldump-secure) for checks in action and [test](test) for a description about the tests.

 ## 1. Features